PTsolvers/Julia-HPC-Scales/README.md

 The optimal iteration parameters for the pseudo-transient algorithm are different for the forward and the adjoint problems.
 The optimal iteration parameter for the forward problem is stored in the variable `re`, and the one for the adjoint problem is stored in the variable `re_a`.
 Make sure to use the correct variable when updating the adjoint solution, otherwise the convergence will be very slow.

 > This explanation may sound incomplete, which is definitely true.
-To better understand why the functions are in such a mixed order, we recommend reading the section `Introduction into inverse modelling` in this README, and to learn a bit more about AD, for example, in the [SciML book](https://book.sciml.ai/notes/10-Basic_Parameter_Estimation-Reverse-Mode_AD-and_Inverse_Problems/).
+To better understand why the functions are in such a mixed order, we recommend reading the section **Introduction into inverse modelling ([dropdown](#introduction))** in this README, and to learn a bit more about AD, for example, in the [SciML book](https://book.sciml.ai/notes/10-Basic_Parameter_Estimation-Reverse-Mode_AD-and_Inverse_Problems/).

 Finally, we also need to implement the boundary condition handling for the adjoint problem, but to keep the presentation short, instead of implementing the separate kernels for that we just computed the JVPs analytically for particular choice of BCs.=: